SAP-samples/teched2022-AD180/exercises/Exercise_2/README.md

 4. Click on the data tab
 <br>![](/exercises/Exercise_2/images/image(4).png)

-5. You can add a backend integration from here
+5. You can add a backend integration from here.
+Select the "Add Integration" button.
 <br>![](/exercises/Exercise_2/images/image(5).png)

 6. Select cloud function to navigate to your backend